12 Easter-Inspired Nail Ideas You’ll Actually Want To Wear This Spring

 Pastel French

 Minimalists will adore this fresh take on a classic French manicure created by manicurist Lois Samantha.
-You can use any color combination, but this milky base with sky-blue tips is so dreamy.
+You can use any colour combination, but this milky base with sky blue tips is so dreamy.

 Spring Scrapbook